SQweb-team/Multipass-SDK-Laravel/README.md

 ###Using Composer

 1. In your project root, execute `composer require sqweb/laravel_sdk`;
-2. In `./config/app.php`, add this line to your providers array : `Sqweb\Laravel_sdk\SqwebServiceProvider::class`.
+2. Now, go to config/app.php and add this line to your providers array : `Sqweb\Laravel_sdk\SqwebServiceProvider::class.
-3. Execute `php artisan vendor:publish` at the root of your project to create the configuration file.
+3. Type `php artisan vendor:publish` at the root of your project to create the configuration file.
-4. Go to `config/sqweb.php` and set your `ID_SITE`.
+4. Go to `config/sqweb.php` and set your `ID_SITE`, others options are detail further on this page.

 For additional settings, see "[Options](#options)" below.

 ##Usage

-The SDK is super basic.
-Here's how to use it :
+The SDK is really simple to use.
+Here's how to:

 ###1.
 Tagging your pages